bigdata-i523/hid347/notebook.md

 * 9/1 Installed Latex & jabref
 * 9/10 Had Paper 1 topic approved.
 Began researching appropriate journal articles, have found 10 that seem relevant & useful
 * 10/4-10/7 Wrote Paper 1.
-Learned how to use Sharelatex, transfer a MS Word document to latex, use jabref & connect that to the latex document
+Learned how to use Sharelatex, transfer a MS Word document to latex, use jabref & connect that to the latex document.
+Found 6 additional articles useful for the paper.